 It might involve having a list of foods and drinks that do not trigger symptoms or a full meal plan that incorporates them.
 A doctor or dietitian can help recommend options and improve the healthfulness of a plan.

 To identify safe and triggering foods, it can help to keep a journal that tracks meals and any symptoms.

-Managing stress is an important part of a UC prevention plan, as stress may trigger flares.
+Managing stress is an important part of a UC prevention plan, as stress may

 Among the many ways to manage stress levels are exercise, therapy, and relaxation techniques or relaxing activities.